mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/troubleshooting/index.md

 # Viewing component logs

-There are a couple of ways you can check the logs for your components.
+There are a multiple ways you can check the logs for your components.

 ## Tekton pipelines controller